ivanorsolic/oricodes/content/english/Software/setting up donkeycar on the rc.md

 - CVCAM: a USB camera connected to the Nano, I'm using this for my GoPro clone
 - WEBCAM: also for USB cameras, but this requires further setup since it uses pygame
 - V4L: Video4Linux
-- MOCK: No idea, sorry.
+- MOCK: A fake camera that outputs a static frame.

 If your image is flipped, or you want to mount your camera in a rotated position, use: